seedubjay/seedubjay.github.io/_posts/2021-01-11-21st-century-privacy.md

 ### A decline in transparency

-As more of our world shifts online, it becomes easier by the day for companies' and governments' creepiness to hide behind jargon and code.
+As more of our world shifts online, it becomes easier by the day for companies' and governments' ickiness to hide behind jargon and code.

 For example, consider the security camera example from above.